 Next, sandwich your plastic props in between two polarisers.
 The front one will be your lens filter but the other one needs to be underneath your props.
 So, what could we use for that?

 Well fortunately there is a linear polariser built into most modern laptops screens, computer monitors and tablets – lucky for us!
 Lay your laptop or tablet flat to act as a surface for your plastic props and make the screen white.

 With the props all set up and curtains closed, it’s time to get behind the camera.

-- Set the camera to manual focus as it may be tricky for the AF to see the lines of contrast between a transparent object and a white background.
+2. Set the camera to manual focus.
+It may be tricky for the AF to see the lines of contrast between a transparent object and a white background.

-Take the polarising filter and loosely attach it to your lens.
-As you turn the filter to tighten, you’ll see the elasticity effect emerge on your screen.
+Take the polarising filter and loosely attach it to your lens, as you turn the filter to tighten, you’ll see the elasticity effect emerge on your screen.
 Stop turning the filter when the background is looking perfect and take your shot.
-The stress colours should look vivid and striking on screen.
+The stress colours should look vivid and striking on the screen.

 Make the most of this technique and start to build strong compositions once you’ve mastered the setup.